Outside of work, I enjoy playing badminton and swimming quite often. I'm also

 Community

-If you are interested, Send out an introductory email to me about yourself, introduce me with
+If you are interested, send an introductory email that includes: